adrwh/PSOkta/README.md

 2. `git clone git@github.com:hillsong/PSOkta.git`
 3. `cd ./PSOkta/`
 4. `Import-Module ./PSOkta`
+5. `Connect-PSOkta`
+> Don't forget to connect, before trying to run commands.

 Now you have the module in your powershell session and you can use the module and its functions like any other PowerShell module.